spiderforrest/tono/general/data.md

 ### Properties (todo/note)

-Todo and note types are internally identical: their only difference is in how clients render them.
+Todo and note types are internally identical aside from their `type` value: their only other difference is in how clients render them.

 ### Properties (tag)